 What is Breast Reconstruction?

-Following mastectomy (complete removal of the breast) or certain surgeries requiring extensive tissue removal due to breast cancer, a significant loss in breast form may occur.
-Breast reconstruction aims to rebuild the lost breast tissue not with an "aesthetic enlargement" logic, but with a reconstructive approach as a continuation of cancer treatment.
+Following a mastectomy (complete removal of the breast) due to breast cancer or surgeries requiring extensive tissue removal, a significant loss in breast form may occur.
+Breast reconstruction aims to rebuild the lost breast tissue, not for aesthetic enlargement, but as a reconstructive approach that serves as a continuation of cancer treatment.

-The goal in this process is to create a breast form suitable for the person's body proportions, increase balance in clothing, support daily life comfort, and help restore body image.
-The reconstruction plan is evaluated individually, in harmony with the oncological treatment (general surgery/oncology) process.
+The goal is to create a breast form suitable for the individual's body proportions, improve balance in clothing, support daily comfort, and help restore body image.
+The reconstruction plan is evaluated individually, in harmony with the oncological treatment process.

-Breast reconstruction is an option that can be considered for most patients.
+Breast reconstruction is an option for most patients.
 However, the questions of "which method" and "when" are answered differently for everyone.
-Therefore, the decision is made by evaluating the characteristics of the disease, additional treatments (especially radiotherapy), the person's general health status, and expectations together.
+Therefore, the decision is made by evaluating disease characteristics, additional treatments (especially radiotherapy), general health, and expectations.

-• Smoking (may affect healing, especially in reconstructions made with tissue)
+• Smoking (affects healing, especially in tissue-based repairs)

 • Previous surgeries and tissue quality